What is a Drifting Driving Experience?

-All of our vouchers are valid for 10 months and make great unique gifts for loved ones, or an exciting treat for yourself.
+All of our open gift vouchers make great unique gifts for loved ones, or an exciting treat for yourself.
 They're also perfect for corporate team-building days.
 If you know when and where you want to learn to drift, browse and select one of our available dates.

 Learn How to Drift a Car

 Whether you're a complete novice or you fancy yourself as the next Ken Block, we have a range of car drifting experiences to suit everyone's needs.
 So if you need an introduction to drifting, we've got you covered.
 If you're looking for something a bit more advanced, our exclusive 1-2-1 drifting course is right for you!
 With a range of specially modified drifting thoroughbreds ready and waiting, plus expert drifting tuition, we'll have you going sideways quicker than you can say tyre squeal!